More Speakers Coming Soon! Check Back for Updates!

 Jenette Ramos – Senior Vice President, Supply Chain & Operations / The Boeing Company

 Jenette Ramos was named senior vice president, Supply Chain & Operations in June 2017.
-She is responsible for oversight of the company’s manufacturing operations and supplier management functions, including implementation of advanced manufacturing technologies and global supply chain strategies.
-She also leads Boeing’s Environment, Health & Safety organization.
-A member of the Boeing Executive Council, Ramos reports directly to Boeing Chairman, President and CEO Dennis Muilenburg.
+She has responsibility for the company’s manufacturing, operations and global supply chain, including implementation of advanced manufacturing technologies.
+She also leads Environment, Health & Safety, Facilities & Asset Management, Indirect Supply Chain and Supply Chain Logistics organizations.
+A member of the Boeing Executive Council, Ramos reports directly to Chairman, President and CEO Dennis Muilenburg.

-A 29-year veteran of The Boeing Company, Ramos has served as vice president and general manager of Boeing Fabrication since April 2014.
-Fabrication is a worldwide operation of more than 15,000 employees that serves as the largest supplier to Boeing Commercial Airplanes.
-In this role, Ramos led operations at 12 sites in Australia, Canada, the U.K. and the U.S. that are dedicated to engineering and manufacturing composite, metal, electrical and interior aerospace parts, tools and assemblies.
+A 29-year veteran of The Boeing Company, Ramos previously served three years as vice president and general manager of Boeing Fabrication.
+Fabrication is a worldwide operation of 12 sites in Australia, Canada, the U.K. and the U.S. that are dedicated to engineering and manufacturing composite, metal, electrical and interior aerospace parts, tools and assemblies.

 Tobias Caldas – Market Analysis Director / Embraer North America